 The Southampton Castle has the distinction of being the last mailship to make the run for the Ocean Service Mail Contract.
 Her last northbound voyage commencing on 11 October 1977.
 Her sister ship, Good Hope Castle was involved in a serious fire near Ascencion Island in 1973, the 2 stamps above may actually refer to the Good Hope as opposed to the Southampton as stated.

 The 2 sisters were 180m long with a GRT of 10538 tons.
 Service speed was 22,5 knots and they were designed to complete the mail run in 11,5 days.
-The sisters were both sold to Costa Crociere in 1978, Good Hope being renamed Paolo C and Southampton Castle renamed Franca C, Both ships were scrapped in 1984.
+Both were sold to Costa Crociere in 1978, Good Hope being renamed Paolo C and Southampton Castle renamed Franca C, Both ships were scrapped in 1984.

 One of the squat motor ships is also featured with the harbour tug TS McEwen in a 1994 issue of SAR&H harbour tugs.
 Its purely co-incidental though, but a nice find.
 As to which ship?
 I believe it is the Winchester Castle.